functions-dev/templates/README.md

 You build a function using the `func build` command.
 You can specify your desired builder (look below) or don't configure anything and use the default.

-If you want to `func run` your Function locally first, it's recommended to use `--container=false`

 #### Using Alternative Builders
 Alternative built-in builders are `pack` and `s2i` (for supported languages).
 The way to use them is simple.
 Just specify which one you want using the `--builder` flag (eg. `--builder=pack`)

+### Run a Function
+If you want to test your function and don't want to constantly deploy to a cluster you can use `func run` in order to run your function locally, in your CLI.

+You can use `--builder` flag to tell `func` which builder to use as well as `--address` to specify which address your function should be available at.
+For the complete list, please refer to `func run -h`.

 ### Deploy a Function
 > [!WARNING]
 > In order to deploy anything to a cluster, you will need to have one set up and
 > running along with at least [Knative-Serving](https://knative.dev/docs/serving/)
 > installed.

-You can skip the building step entirely and deploy straight after creating your function. (building is included in the `func deploy`).

-> [!NOTE]
-> You can skip the building step entirely and deploy straight after creating your
-> function. (building is included in the `deploy`).

 #### Local deployment
 You can deploy your local code (from your machine) to a cluster using a standard